-WARNING: Ford Motor Company recommends that all passenger safety belt assemblies and attaching hardware should be inspected by an authorized dealer after any collision to verify that the "automatic locking retractor" feature for child seats is still working properly.
-Safety belt assemblies should be inspected by an authorized dealer and must be replaced if either damage or improper operation is noted.
-Failure to replace the belt and retractor assembly could increase the risk of injury in a collision.
+WARNING: Ford Motor Company recommends that all safety belt assemblies and attaching hardware should be inspected by an authorized dealer after any collision.
+Safety belt assemblies not in use during a collision should also be inspected and replaced if either damage or improper operation is noted.

-Unbuckle the combination lap/shoulder belt and allow it to retract completely to disengage the automatic locking mode and activate the vehicle sensitive (emergency) locking mode.
+Disconnect the combination lap/shoulder belt and allow it to retract completely to disengage the automatic locking mode and activate the vehicle sensitive (emergency) locking mode.